 We are always thinking about how to arrange for more people to come enjoy Wolftrap Farm and the great things to do in the Gordonsville/Charlottesville area.
 “Glamping” seemed like it could be a perfect addition to the farm, particularly when we discovered these ultra-cute "Lotus Belle Tents”.

-We just finished the first one, and plan to add at least two more shortly.
+We finished the first one in mid-summer 2019, and plan to add two more for spring, 2020.
 By placing them near the Black Meadow Pavilion, we can offer our glampers access to bathrooms, showers, refrigerators, a microwave, sinks with hot and cold water, and use of the deck, with its glorious mountain views.
 The sun sets over the mountains.

 The tent has electric lights and you can plug in your phone.
 Also, it has an air conditioner, so you should not be uncomfortable trying to sleep on hot nights.
 When cool weather comes, we will switch to a radiant electric heater.